The State Bar of California

 How does the bar communicate with the public?

-To keep the public informed about the bar, the legal profession and substantive developments in the law, the bar’s Office of Media and Information Services issues e-briefs and news releases and assists reporters who want to learn more about State Bar issues and programs.
+To keep the public informed about the bar, the legal profession and substantive developments in the law, the bar’s Office of Communications and Information Services issues e-briefs and news releases and assists reporters who want to learn more about State Bar issues and programs.

 How do I obtain information about lawyers?